Feyerabend/bb/workbook/ch02/cuda/CUDA.md

-*Project: Explore non-conventional execution models outside of von Neumann or Harvard, historiccally or currently, and look at their inner workings.*
+*Project: Explore non-conventional execution models outside of von Neumann or Harvard, historically or currently, and look at their inner workings.*

 ## Overview of the Program 'cuda.py'